ordina-jworks/ordina-jworks.github.io/_posts/2018-10-07-kafka-stream-introduction.md

 ### Creation of the input
 In the real world this would be done by the IOT devices that send there data through the network to the central system.
-But since it is not easy for demo purposes to have a sensor and a door nearby, and even less handy to open and close it a couple of hundred times to test it out, I created a simulator that just sends data to the kafka cluster.
+But since it is not easy for demo purposes to have a sensor and a door nearby, and even less handy to open and close it a couple of hundred times to test it out, I created a simulator that just sends data to the Kafka cluster.

 This simulator creates 2 kinds of messages:
 * `key = 0E7E346406100585, value = T_7`